A Screen Actors Guild exhibit G form is used to calculate the amount of pension and health benefits that an actor will receive.

 The Screen Actors Guild is a labor union for film and television actors in the United States.
 The SAG-AFTRA Foundation is a charitable organization associated with SAG.

-Before becoming a member of SAG, an actor must be sponsored by an existing member of the union.
-In order to become a member, the new applicant must complete an application form and pay initiation fees and dues.
+Before becoming a member of SAG, an actor must be sponsored by an existing union member.
+The new applicant must complete an application form and pay initiation fees and dues to become a member.

-The application form calls for a number of details, including your work experience and your credits.
+The application form requires several details, including your work experience and credits.
 You also have to provide information about any legal problems you may have had in the past.
 A copy of court records may be required as proof.

 You must also fill out a SAG Exhibit G form.
 This is an employer’s Rights and Entitlements Questionnaire that helps you and your employer determine what benefits you are entitled to receive under the collective bargaining agreement.